 We're not a remote team that's spread across the globe.
 Our employee base around our locations in Cologne and Berlin.
 But here too, many employees work from home or use the opportunity to choose their workplace freely – e.g. in cafés, co-working spaces, on the train when travelling, in other cities or as a combination of work and foreign holidays.

 Despite being able to work from any location, most employees come to the office regularly and then change location as they prefer.
 This combination of flexibility at the place of work and a permanent team and office is very well received by my colleagues and applicants.
 It also offers the following advantages for me as agency head:

 Reduced staff turnover

-Healthier colleagues and fewer sick days
+Healthier colleagues and fewer days of absence due to illness